tstromberg/sigstore-the-local-way/README.md

-# sigstore-the-local-way
+# sigstore-the-local-way (UNDER DEVELOPMENT)

-sigstore isn't scary.

 This is a tutorial for setting up sigstore infrastructure locally, with a focus on learning what each component is and how it functions.
 This tutorial is based on [Sigstore the Hard Way](https://github.com/lukehinds/sigstore-the-hard-way) with the following changes:

-* Simpler: Skips or combines unneccessary steps when possible, such as omitting DNS configuration
-* Cross-platform (Linux, OpenBSD, macOS, etc)
-* Local only - does not use of GCP or other Cloud providers
-* Minimal use of root privileges
+* Simpler: Skips steps unnecessary for local use (provisioning nodes, DNS, HAProxy, Certbot)
+* Cross-platform: Initially developed on [https://openbsd.org/](OpenBSD), and compatible with most UNIX-like operating systems and shells

 ## Environment

-This tutorial was initially developed on [https://openbsd.org/](OpenBSD), and is designed to work across a wide array of operating-systems and shells.

 This tutorial involves launching several foreground processes, so I highly recommend a terminal multiplexer such as [tmux](https://github.com/tmux/tmux/wiki) or [screen](https://www.gnu.org/software/screen/).
 For your convenience, this repository includes a [script](launch-sigstore.sh) to relaunch the daemons within a tmux session at the completion of the tutorial.

 ## Installation of non-sigstore prerequisites

+Installing the full-stack requires the Go programming language, a SQL database, and a handful of security tools:

 * Debian|Ubuntu: `sudo apt-get install -y mariadb-server git softhsm2 opensc`
 * Fedora: `sudo dnf install mariadb-server git go softhsm opensc`